 About the Sustainability Lab

 S-Lab is an innovation hub that spans multiple locations and departments on the UCSC campus.
 Our purpose is to support the development of holistic solutions to the challenges posed by climate change by linking students to resources and real-world networks.
 S-lab collaborators come from different sectors with diverse areas of expertise: business enterprise, academia, and the civil society.
-Through multidisciplinary and cross-sectoral collaborations housed in real world projects, it is our belief that student teams learn faster and fail sooner to yield more impactful, innovative, and implementable solutions.
+Through multidisciplinary and cross-sectoral collaborations housed in real world projects, it is our belief that student teams learn faster and fail sooner to yield more impactful, innovative, and implementable solutions that create real value.

-We recognize that sustainable innovation crosses environmental, social, economic, and technical disciplinary boundaries; thus, S-Lab is accessible to all UC affiliated students.
+We recognize that sustainable innovation crosses environmental, social, economic, and technical disciplinary boundaries; thus, S-Lab is accessible to all UC affiliated students who are inspired to pursue their curiosity.
 Our facilities support the spectrum of design, prototype, implementation processes; from smaller course-related projects to start-up endeavors in partnership with the Center for Innovation and Entrepreneurial Development.
 We offer: rapid prototyping, machine shop, electronics, material and device fabrication, wet lab, greenhouses, and meeting spaces dedicated for students.
 Additionally, S-lab provides a forum where students can connect with like-minded colleagues and professionals to meet, exchange ideas and accelerate knowledge sharing.

 S-lab offers curriculum, workshops, and training that moves theory into practice.
 Students interested in engineering design-thinking can work closely with a mentor during the prototyping process, while those seeking hands-on training in sustainable technologies can participate in our suite of training modules.
 Currently, we have modules for accelerated foundational learning in: Device Prototyping and Fabrication, Sustainable Power Systems, Remote Monitoring and Control Systems, and Water Resource Management.
 Available module topics will evolve with the needs of the students and projects associated with S-lab.